 What does it take to get money?
 More money.
 When you borrow, you have to pay back the amount you borrowed plus interest.
 You may also have to pay fees.

-Costs are a key part of understanding how loans work and which one to choose; in general it’s best to minimize costs.
-However, they’re not always easy to understand.
-Lenders may not show exactly how loans work and what they cost, so it pays to run the numbers yourself.
+Costs are a key part of understanding how loans work and which one to choose; in general it’s best to minimize costs, but costs are not always easy to understand.
+Lenders don't often show exactly how loans work and what they cost, so it pays to run the numbers yourself.

-For most loans, a basic Loan Amortization Calculator will illustrate how loans work.
-If you really want to play with the numbers, use a spreadsheet to see how loans work when you change the variables.
+For most loans, a basic Loan Amortization Calculator will illustrate how things work.
+If you really want to play with the numbers, use a spreadsheet to see what happens when you change the variables.

 Costs can be tricky, so be sure to consider interest rates and transaction fees as you study how a loan works.